tortellini-tools/action/README.md

 # licenseguard

-This is a a repository that will eventually have a tool which will check the dependency licenses.
+This is a repository that will eventually have a tool which will check the dependency licenses.
 At NLeSC there is need of more attention to the licensing issues.
 It is often difficult to find out the first order licenses of the dependencies and conflicts.
 Find the software not following the requirements from NLeSC.
 A tool program manager (or person X) can use to check the issues.
 The toolautomatically check these issues and point to some guides.